-I believe there is a lot of miss-truths about the share market.
+I believe there are a lot of miss-truths about the share market.
 For example – You will get rich overnight, you will lose money, it is gambling, it is run by sharks, you have to know everything that is going on all the time, only experts can be profitable, you have to watch it everyday etc etc. I am always amazed at how over complicated some make it.
 Truth is it is just another market place…

 Imagine your local farmers market:

 One day you go there and Jim your local farmer is offering you cuts of beef at $16 per kilo – you decide this is fair and you buy a kilo to get you through the next few days.

 The next day you are passing through the farmers market again and you notice Jim is offering you cuts of beef at $160 per kilo – you shake your head and are thankful you bought enough yesterday to get you through the next few days and don’t buy any.

 The next day you are at the market again and you notice that Jim now is offering you cuts of beef at just $1.60 per kilo – you load up!
 You buy Jim out of beef and on the way home you buy a big freezer to store it all in.
 Over the next few months you don’t care what Jim is offering his cuts of beef for each day as your freezer will still be paying you and your family dividends for months to come…